Miss Arkansas' Teen

 The Miss Arkansas' Teen competition is the pageant that selects the representative for the U.S. state of Arkansas in the Miss America's Teen pageant.

-Amelia Lisowe of Benton was crowned Miss Arkansas' Teen on June 13, 2025, at the Robinson Center in Little Rock, Arkansas.
-She will compete for the title of Miss America's Teen 2026 at the Dr. Phillips Center for the Performing Arts in Orlando, Florida in September 2025.

 In January 2023, the official name of the pageant was changed from Miss Arkansas' Outstanding Teen, to Miss Arkansas’ Teen, in accordance with the national pageant.

+Peyton Bolling of Rogers, Arkansas, was the first contestant from Arkansas to win the national title on January 4, 2025.

+Presley Bennett of White Hall was crowned Miss Arkansas' Teen on June 12, 2026, at the Robinson Center Auditorium in Little Rock.
+She competed for the title of Miss America's Teen 2027 on September 5, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 Results summary

 The following is a visual summary of the past results of Miss Arkansas' Outstanding Teen titleholders presented in the table below.
 The year in parentheses indicates year of the Miss America's Outstanding Teen competition in which the placement and/or award was garnered.